jarizleifr/ManulECS/README.md

 ### Entity

-Entities are simple 4 byte structs, representing an internal id and a version number.
-We don't really need to concern ourselves with either, so practically entities are just values, used as-is.
+Entities are just simple 4-byte value types, representing an internal id and a version number.

 ```csharp
 var entity = world.Create(); // Create a new entity